 "[Continual tests] are expensive and unnecessary," Siobhan Freegard, Channel Mum founder said, according to The Sun.
 "If you are that anxious, then get professional support.”

 But POAS addicts are not alone in their anxiety.
 Sixty-two percent of women keep taking tests even after getting a positive result because they worry that they've gotten a false positive and for the health of their pregnancy.
 One in 12 keep taking tests up until they have their 12-week scan.
 That's a lot, so women spend an average of $37 on tests, according to The Independent.

 Of course, that money doesn't even count the dollars spent toward DIY tests women make.
-While a fourth of women use specialist tests that can give a positive result up to five days earlier than typical kits, one in 100 women even try at-home mixtures of toothpaste and urine, which can suggest pregnancy if it changes color, and bleach and urine, which can suggest pregnancy if it froths up.
+While one-fourth of women use specialist tests that can give a positive result up to five days earlier than typical kits, one in 100 women even try at-home mixtures of toothpaste and urine, which can suggest pregnancy if it changes color, and bleach and urine, which can suggest pregnancy if it froths up.

 Even though these women don't necessarily believe that they're indeed pregnant right away, just 26 percent of moms keep mum until their scans.
-One third actually break the news to their family and friends as soon as they find out, and more than half of expecting parents spill the beans by the seven-week stage, even though the risk of miscarriage still remains high, according to The Independent.
+One-third actually break the news to their family and friends as soon as they find out, and more than half of expecting parents spill the beans by the seven-week stage, even though the risk of miscarriage still remains high, according to The Independent.